 4/1.15/3.2.6.4 Lunar SRS sharing with the aeronautical mobile service (AMS)

-The results of one sharing study suggest that sharing between SRS and aeronautical mobile service (AMS) operating service in the 5 150-5 570 MHz band (co-channel) is feasible.
-The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin 46.6 dB or more to satisfy the AMS protection criteria.
+The results of one sharing study suggest that sharing between SRS and aeronautical mobile service (AMS) operating in the 5 150-5 570 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin of 46.6 dB or more to satisfy the AMS protection criteria.
 This implies that even the worst-case aggregate interference from 45708 lunar surface transmitters would not exceed the AMS protection criterion in this band.

 4/1.15/3.2.6.5 Lunar SRS sharing with the fixed service

-[TBD]
+The results of one sharing study suggest that sharing between SRS and fixed service operating in the 5 150-5 570 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin of 71 dB or more to satisfy the FS protection criteria.
+This implies that even the worst-case aggregate interference from 12.5 million lunar surface transmitters would not exceed the FS protection criterion in this band.

 4/1.15/3.2.6.6 Lunar SRS sharing with the space research (active) service

 [TBD]